Assorted Pictures of a Great Diplomat

 → Samson

-All of the above mentioned ancestors are all origins of the village of Tseazega in the (old regional division) Hamassien Region, part of Zoba Berik, in Eritrea.
+All of the above mentioned ancestors are born and therefore all are origins of the village of Tseazega in the (old regional division) Hamassien Region, part of Zoba Berik, in Eritrea.

 From Colonial Rule in Eritrea to Flight to Sudan and the Rise of a High-Class Diplomat

-Mallas Michael Andom was born in Sudan , as were all his siblings.
+Mallas was born in Sudan, as were his siblings.
 He began his primary education within the Anglo-Egyptian school system, which was the dominant educational structure in the region at the time.
-Later, he continued his secondary and higher studies in Tanta, Egypt—a decision that proved both timely and critical for his future development.
+Later, he pursued his secondary and higher studies in Tanta, Egypt—a choice that proved both timely and pivotal for his future.

 After completing his studies and spending some time in Khartoum, Mallas made the decisive choice to travel back to his homeland, Eritrea, and to the city of Asmara in hopes of finding an employment.
 His desire to leave Khartoum and Sudan stemmed from the fact that, at the time, it was very difficult for Eritreans to find work in Khartoum due to structural limitations.
 Fortunately, he managed to secure a position within the judiciary in Asmara, which was still under Italian administration.
 There, he not only worked diligently but also learned the Italian language, which would prove very useful later in his career.

-At the end of World War II, in 1945, only three African countries were independent:
+At the end of World War II,1945, only three African countries were independent:

 Ambassador Mallas first Diplomatic Assignment: India